jonathanleek/civic-data-warehouse/README.md

 ==========
 1. Create an easy to use repository of government data to enable development of future research and development projects.
 2. Provide a template for similar efforts in other cities with similar needs.
 3. Create an open standard for the data schema of a civic data warehouse, so that other cities that follow this example will be able to collaborate on development of and share future data tools.
+This standard should account for individual and distinct warehouses to be developed independently, while remaining interoperable.
+To that end, I will be creating a unique key (cdw_id) and

 Architecture
 ============